whopavan/gfinstall/README.md

 ```
 gfinstall {fontNameHere}
 ```
-By default fonts will be installed globally (`/usr/share/fonts/`), if you want to install it only for the current user then use `-l` or `--local` flag.

 ### Auto Completion in ZSH
 If you are using zsh as your main shell, you might want to run below commands to get gfinstall autocompletions working for you.<br>